 As of August 2017, I have been working as a postdoctoral fellow in the Department of Plant Biology and Pathology at Rutgers as a part of a NIH T32 training program with the National Center for Complementary and Integrative Health focused on botanical interventions for metabolic syndrome.

-My research goal is to develop explore and develop nutraceutical therapies for chronic diseases of the human gut using novel processing techniques for plant-based foods.
+The research goal of my new laboratory at Colorado State is to develop explore and develop nutraceutical therapies for chronic diseases of the human gut using novel processing techniques for plant-based foods.